Lactoferrin: Cystic fibrosis

 The human lung and saliva contain a wide range of antimicrobial compound including lactoperoxidase system, producing hypothiocyanite and lactoferrin, with hypothiocyanite missing in cystic fibrosis patients.
 Lactoferrin, a component of innate immunity, prevents bacterial biofilm development.
 The loss of microbicidal activity and increased formation of biofilm due to decreased lactoferrin activity is observed in patients with cystic fibrosis.
 In cystic fibrosis, antibiotic susceptibility may be modified by lactoferrin.
 These findings demonstrate the important role of lactoferrin in human host defense and especially in lung.
 Lactoferrin with hypothiocyanite has been granted orphan drug status by the EMEA and the FDA.

 Necrotizing enterocolitis

 Low quality evidence suggests that oral lactoferrin supplementation with or without the addition of a probiotic may decrease late onset of sepsis and necrotizing enterocolitis (stage II or III) in preterm infants with no adverse effects.

 In diagnosis

 Lactoferrin levels in tear fluid have been shown to decrease in dry eye diseases such as Sjögren's syndrome.
 A rapid, portable test utilizing microfluidic technology has been developed to enable measurement of lactoferrin levels in human tear fluid at the point-of-care with the aim of improving diagnosis of Sjögren's syndrome and other forms of dry eye disease.

+Technology

+Extraction

+Bovine lactoferrin can be isolated from raw milk, colostrum, or whey using methods such as salt extraction, chromatography, and membrane filtration.
+Lactoferrin from a variety of species, including humans, can also be produced using transgenic organisms as a recombinant protein.